vishnuraghavb/EnBizCard/README.md

 Check out the [roadmap](https://github.com/vishnuraghavb/dbizcard/projects/1) to see the upcoming features of Digital Business Card Generator.

-Your feedback and suggestions are very important to make this the best.
-If you have an idea to improvement, [do let me know](#having-issues-suggestions-and-feedback).
+Your feedback and suggestions are very important.
+If you have an idea to improve Digital Business Card Generator, [do let me know](#having-issues-suggestions-and-feedback).
 I'm always open to ideas ;)

 ## Having issues, suggestions and feedback?